Patient Engagement Software: Is It A Game Changer For Your Clinical Trial?

 Visit tracking is one of the crucial factors for patient engagement.
 It becomes more prominent in cases where patients have to travel long distances, participants over all time allotment, and the number of study visits.

-Managing it manually is challenging, and many cause inconsistency.
-Using software technology helps reduce these burdens by easily tracking patient visits.
+Managing it manually is challenging and many time lead to data inconsistency.
+Use of software technology helps reduce these burdens by easy scheduling and tracking patient visits.
 It also reduces inconsistencies in data capture during visits.

 Medication adherence is one of the biggest healthcare challenges for Investigational Medicinal Products (IMPs) in clinical trials.
-According to research, medication adherence rates drop by 40% within a year of clinical trial commencement, and is same with all therapeutic areas.
+According to research, medication adherence rates drop by 40% within a year of clinical trial commencement and are common in all therapeutic areas.
 Incorrect medication or dose could lead to a medical error which is evil in clinical by following some practices as below.

 - Regular interaction and communication with a patient who takes trial doses on their own and